 The ICS courses are open to all international students enrolled at the School of Humanities.
-You can register for courses by using the registration form.
-The form will be sent to you via e-mail about three months before semester starts.
+All incoming exchange students at the School of Humanities need to register for their courses via Portal².